 Our office there is an example of how our business continues to adapt and change.
 The historic Port of Liverpool Building on the waterfront is a reminder of our beginnings.
 The modern operations centre we have created within shows a business thinking ahead.

-The values of our predecessors continue to guide us because they are still relevant.
+While any company with a long history will have a complex story to tell, and not every choice in the past will have been the right one, we strive to live up to the best values of our predecessors.
 You can see the influence of our Quaker heritage in the importance we place on honesty, integrity and independence.
 We are very aware of the trust that our clients place in us.
 We strive to earn it by putting these values at the heart of our daily work.

 Our heritage is important to us and to many of our clients.
 The past has shaped who we are and how we do business today.